 A Grant Awards Program.
 CSU-ERFA members in good standing (a membership application may be made concurrently with a grant application) may apply for funds to support research and creative projects that are in accordance with the following goals: 1) Scholarly research on issues important to the retiree as a continuing member of an academic discipline or community, 2) Research and scholarly projects that contribute to the quality of life of the retirees in the University system, 3) Research and creative projects that contribute to a given academic discipline, 4) Research pertaining to the retirement concerns of faculty within the California State University System.
 Links to the complete guidelines for the Grant Awards Program and the application form are provided below.
 Funds for the CSU-ERFA grants are provided by the CSU-ERFA Charitable Foundation.
 CSU-ERFA makes a contribution of $50 to the Foundation in memory of each deceased member.
 Individual members and friends also may make contributions to the the CSU-ERFA Foundation to support the Grant Awards Program.
 Contributions can be made either by check or, in the case of members, by a monthly deduction from their CalPERS annuity payment.
 (Contributions made by individual members and friends to the Foundation are tax deductible.)

 Typically, one to four grant awards are made each year, and the grants range from a few hundred dollars to $1,000 in value, though larger awards are possible.
-A total of $5,000 will be available for the 2014-15 grants program.
+A minimum of $5,000 will be available for the 2015-16 grants program.
+Grant applications for the 2015-16 cycle may be submitted beginning May 22, 2015.
+Please download the application form using the link below.

 Please note that CSU-ERFA grant recipients are required to submit a brief year-end report describing the results of their projects.
-The following may be used for the 2014-15 grant cycle.
-Note that the guidelines for the 2014-15 cycle remain the same as for the 2013-14 cycle.
+The following forms may be used for the 2015-16 grant cycle.

 site is maintained by the California State University Emeritus and